Creamy, cheesy, and with that perfect crust, these crescent cheese danishes are definitely worth trying out!

 - While these danishes taste best when you top them with the glaze, you can also go further and add some fruit jelly on the top.
 Better yet- you can also serve them with some frozen berries.

-Loved trying out these danishes?
+Loved these danishes?
 Inspired enough to create more such sweet treats?
 Here’s a quick list of my latest favorites.

 Easy Crescent Cheese Danish

 - 2 cans ready to use crescent rolls refrigerated

 - (2) 8 oz pkgs cream cheese

 - 1 egg

 - 1 egg white + 1 tbsp milk or water

 - ½ c powdered sugar